MichaReiser/speedy.js/README.md

 These requirements will change as soon as the WebAssembly backend for LLVM is no longer experimental and included in your platforms build by default.

-There is also a pre-build [Ubuntu VM](https://drive.switch.ch/index.php/s/niYl4khM4Q2cX1z) (user: speedyjs, password: welcome) that can be used to experiment with the compiler.
+There is also a pre-build [Ubuntu VM](https://drive.switch.ch/index.php/s/vpjsvWfVPnJHp9k) (user: speedyjs, password: welcome) that can be used to experiment with the compiler.
+You find the [Speedy.js Playground project](https://github.com/MichaReiser/speedy.js-playground) in the users home directory.

 ## Getting Started